uranian throne

 "But what does it mean?" croaks Abon Gnaa.

-Silence drags, and for the sake of the subdued company around the table I must finish off my contribution more gently.
+Silence drags, and for the sake of the subdued company I must finish off with a gentler contribution.

-“We can be sure of our common ground,” I say, “in the troubles which have recently begun to afflict Syoom.
-A sudden plague of plagues can only result from one master plague that’s propelling them to the fore; and we its victims must rally together, as brothers in arms.”
+“Common ground for all of us,” I say, “lies in the troubles which have recently begun to afflict Syoom.
+A sudden plague of plagues can only result from one master plague propelling them to the fore.
+We, its victims, must rally together, as brothers in arms.”

 General conversation resumes, much to my relief.
 I hunch in my chair and sneak a glance at my neighbour Indan Orliss, wishing for the nonce to confine my conversation to her, who I feel has become a friend.

-She gives me a light punch on the arm.
-“You have brought here some qualities which Syoom needs,” she murmurs.
-“But you have a lonely task ahead of you."
+“You," and she gives me a light punch on the arm, "have brought here some qualities which Syoom needs.
+But,” she murmurs, "you have a lonely task ahead of you."

-"You have the responsibility which accrues to the one who understands.
-I see you don't like the sound of this.”
+"That of the responsibility which accrues to the one who understands."

-“Those who have heard me just now,” I object, “have not shut their ears or their brains; they've joined in with the understanding...”
+“What about the others here?
+They've heard me and they have not shut their ears or their brains; they've joined in with the understanding...”

-At second hand – meaning not immediate enough, not fast enough.
-Meaning that as far as emergency decision-making is concerned, it'll end up in my lap –
+Meaning - not immediate enough, not fast enough.
+"You're saying that as far as some emergency decision-making is concerned, it'll end up in my lap – "

 Ah, no. “I don’t have it in me to command.”
-Yet while I say this I nevertheless foresee the scenario whereby (for reasons of superstition and morale) the Sunnoad may put me in nominal charge of an expedition against the Grounders of Yr.
+Yet while I say this I nevertheless foresee what may happen.
+For reasons of superstition and morale, the Sunnoad may put me in nominal charge of an expedition against the Grounders of Yr.
 Oh boy.

 2